f5devcentral/xchaazdemoguide/README.rst

 Downloading Key
 ***************

-To operate with kubectl utility or, in our case, HELM, the *kubeconfig* key is required. xC provides an easy way to get the *kubeconfig* file, control its expiration date, etc. So, let's download the *kubeconfig* for the created VK8s cluster.
+To operate with kubectl utility or, in our case, Helm, the *kubeconfig* key is required.
+The Console provides an easy way to get the *kubeconfig* file, control its expiration date, etc. So, let's download the *kubeconfig* for the created vK8s cluster.

 Open the menu of the created virtual K8s and click **Kubeconfig**.